-- 1. Maintaining patient confidentiality includes: - 1.1.
-Keeping confidential your patients' identities and other personal information, and any opinions you form about them in the course of your work. - 1.2.
-Ensuring that your staff or anyone else attending your clinic in a professional capacity (students of osteopathy, potential students or peers, for example) keep such information confidential. - 1.3.
-Ensuring that the information is kept confidential even after the death of a patient. - 1.4.
-Not releasing or discussing medical details or information about the care of a patient with anyone, including their spouse, partner or other family members, unless you have the patient's consent to do so (see D5.7 and D5.8 below). - 1.5.
-Taking appropriate measures to ensure that that such information is securely protected against loss, theft and improper disclosure. - 2.
-Patients are entitled to obtain copies of their notes and you should assist them with this if such a request is made.
+- 1. Maintaining patient confidentiality includes: - 1.1 keeping confidential your patients' identities and other personal information, and any opinions you form about them in the course of your work - 1.2 ensuring that your staff or anyone else attending your clinic in a professional capacity (students of osteopathy, potential students or peers, for example) keep such information confidential - 1.3 ensuring that the information is kept confidential even after the death of a patient - 1.4 not releasing or discussing medical details or information about the care of a patient with anyone, including their spouse, partner or other family members, unless you have the patient's consent to do so (see D5.7 and D5.8 below) - 1.5 taking appropriate measures to ensure that that such information is securely protected against loss, theft and improper disclosure.

+2. Patients are entitled to obtain copies of their notes and you must comply with this if such a request is made in accordance with relevant legislation and good practice.